causal3900/causal3900.github.io/docs/discussion12.md

 # Discussion 12.
 Empirical Application: How the Onset of Violent Conflict Affects Economic Output {-}

+**NOTE: This is from Fall 2023.
+We have not updated to reflect the current term yet.**

 We will demonstrate the synthetic control method using data from [Abadie and Gardeazabal (2003)](https://www.aeaweb.org/articles?id=10.1257/000282803321455188), which studied the economic effects of conflict, using the terrorist conflict in the Basque Country as a case study.
 This paper used a